pixelvide/laravel-iam-db-auth/README.md

 This is a package to connect Laravel with a AWS RDS instance using IAM authentication.

-It includes a service provider that gives the framework our overridden MySQL connector class when it asks for an MySQL connection.
+It includes a service provider that gives the framework our overridden MySQL/PGSQL connector class when it asks for an MySQL/PGSQL connection.

 ## Installation